 Admission is just $5, and kids ages 12 and under are free.

-The 66th annual Gold Rush Days festivals returns in 2021 to celebrate Dahlonega’s discovery of Gold in 1828.
+The 67th annual Gold Rush Days festivals returns in 2022 to celebrate Dahlonega GA’s discovery of Gold in 1828.
 Finds there and in nearby Dukes Creek actually led to the first gold rush in America!

 Voted one of the “Top 20 Events in the Southeast” by the Southeast Tourism Society, the festival attracts thousands of visitors to Dahlonega’s Town Square and Historic District every year.